spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/20-vertex-helm-ref.md

 # UI System

 The table lists parameters to configure the Palette VerteX User Interface (UI) behavior.
 You can disable the UI or the Network Operations Center (NOC) UI.
 You can also specify the MapBox access token and style layer ID for the NOC UI.
 MapBox is a third-party service that provides mapping and location services.
+To learn more about MapBox and how to obtain an access token, visit the [MapBox website](https://docs.mapbox.com/help/getting-started/access-tokens).

 | **Parameters** | **Description** | **Type** | **Default value** |